bakode/goatsms/README.md

 # goatsms

 This was an experimental fork of [gosms](https://github.com/haxpax/gosms).
+My initial intent was for this fork to merge back into gosms, but as gosms appears mostly idle, and with my changes already rewriting core functionality, like worker, I doubt that will ever happen, hence the rename to goatsms.

+This is still very much a work in progress, but might be worth playing with if you are having problems with gosms.

 My immediate intent was to replace the modem driver with something more robust, and then restructuring the internals and adding new features like:

 - cancellation
 - deletion
+- use PDU mode to the modem to provide more control over the SMS being sent
+- support UTF-8 messages and all language maps in the SMS spec
+- splitting large messages into multiple SMS PDUs
 - receiving SMSs
 - better support for reverse proxies
+- gRPC interface
+- tests

 So far I've: